2016 Dhulagarh riots

-On 13 and 14 December 2016, rioters attacked and looted shops and houses of the local and set them on fire in Dhulagarh in Howrah district of West Bengal following an altercation on 12 December 2016 between processionists and local residents who were observing religious rituals.
+On 13 and 14 December 2016, rioters attacked and looted shops and houses of the local and set them on fire in Dhulagarh in Howrah district of West Bengal, India following an altercation on 12 December 2016 between processionists and local residents who were observing religious rituals.

 Background

 Dhulagarh is a small industrial and business hub in Howrah District.
 It is only 20 km from Nabanna, the seat of state government in the city of Howrah and only 28 km from Kolkata.
 Dhulagarh falls under Panchla block In the second decade of 21st century the occurrences of communal violence have sharply increased in West Bengal.
 In 2013 there were 106 instances of communal violence in West Bengal compared to the previous years which had an average of 15-20 each year.

 Attacks

 On 12 December, Hindus and Muslims clashed when the Mawlid possessions were not allowed to carry out.
 Both groups hurled bombs at each other.
 On 13 December, clashes between two communities (Muslims and Hindu) erupted following religious celebrations of Milad-ul-Nabi in Dhulagarh.
 The mob hurled bombs at local residents.
 Many people were injured and rendered homeless in the clashes.
 65 people were arrested in connection to the riots.

 Local residents claimed that they had to flee with their children and elderly as soon as the mob hurled country-made bombs at their houses.
 Later, the mob allegedly looted the houses and fled with the money and jewelry, later, setting it on fire.
 They alleged the local police remained inactive and arrived late at some places while the mobs resorted to loot and arson and had told some of them to quickly leave their homes.